j-a-sc/typing-of-the-cats/readme.md

 `git clone git@github.com:jack-a-scott/javascript_game_project.git`

  and loading index.html in any modern browser.
-The game was made for Chrome but has been tested in Firefox and Safari.
+The game was made for Chrome but has also been tested in Firefox and Safari.

- The game is also accessible without cloning the repository at the address -
+ The game is also accessible without cloning the repository at this address.

  [Game Link](https://jack-a-scott.github.io/javascript_game_project)